facebook/react-native-website/docs/flexbox.md

 - `flex-end` Align wrapped lines to the end of the container's cross axis.

-- `stretch` (_default value using Yoga on the web_) Stretch wrapped lines to match the height of the container's cross axis.
+- `stretch` (_default value when using Yoga on the web_) Stretch wrapped lines to match the height of the container's cross axis.

 - `center` Align wrapped lines in the center of the container's cross axis.